SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-test-driven-react-tutorial.html.markdown

 }
 ```

+> NOTE: due to the nature of how quickly npm packages get upgraded in the
+> React/JS community.
+If at any point in the tutorial you're getting errors try
+> installing exact package versions using the package-name@version-number-here
+> syntax.
+The completed package.json can be found at the end of the tutorial for
+> reference

 To confirm it works lets put some react code in `main.js` and see if it bundles
 everything properly.
 Install React and React DOM: